EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 **DOUBLE BATTLES is permission, not global camera ownership.** It may stay ON: ordinary single encounters can still use BC and Phenac, while an encounter actually admitted into CBE's doubles runtime is handed to CBE.

 **AUTO BATTLE FLOW is different:** it synthesizes battle progression and currently conflicts with Phenac's opening/hold contract.
 Keep it OFF when using **PHENAC STADIUM**.
 CBE **BOSS INTRO** also cannot co-run with Phenac.
-If either setting blocks a selected Phenac opening, v1.3.0 shows a six-second top-left **BATTLE CINEMATICS** compatibility notice once per session for that reason instead of failing silently.
+If either setting blocks a selected Phenac opening, v1.3.1 retains the six-second top-left **BATTLE CINEMATICS** compatibility notice once per session for that reason instead of failing silently.
 BC does not modify either provider setting.

 Other BC cameras remain usable without Phenac under their normal ownership rules.
 ### CBE Secondary View